Power-SHL/AmazonAppBackend/README.md

   - Body: Indicates that the user's profile was not found.
 - Status: 409 Conflict
   - Body: Indicates that a post with the same content already exists.
-- Status: 401 Unauthorized
-  - Body: Indicates that the user is not authorized to perform this action.

 ## DeletePost